-What is the Girl Scouts Mission?
+What is Girl Scouts?

-Girl Scouting builds girls of courage, confidence, and character, who make the world a better place.
+The Girl Scouts mission is that Girl Scouting builds girls of courage, confidence, and character, who make the world a better place.

 What is the cost?

 Annual registration is $20.00.
 Financial Assistance is available for membership dues and special activities.
-Also, some troops may have “dues” to help offset the cost of running the troop (like snacks, etc.) which will vary troop to troop.
+Also, some troops may have “dues” to help offset the cost of running the troop (like snacks, books, etc.) which will vary troop to troop.

 How old do you have to be?